 - Leicester Tigers Rugby Club - the Tigers are now the best-supported and most successful club in English rugby.

-- Leicester City Football Club - founded in 1884 as Leicester Fosse, Leicester City has been home to many of football's greats including Gary Lineker and Peter Shilton.
+- Leicester City Football Club - has been home to many of football's greats including Gary Lineker and Peter Shilton.

 - Leicester Riders Basketball Club - The Leicester Riders are the oldest professional club in British Basketball and founder members of the National Basketball League (NBL) in 1972 and the British Basketball League (BBL) in 1987.